Archive for October, 2004

 People want to talk about it.
 I don’t. mainly for the reason that i’ve had the conversation literally hundreds of times, I know every argument and counter argument and nothing changes and it bores me.

-When I was 16 - 17 years old I was fairly opinionated about it, and I remember once in particular getting in a strop when some previously veggie mates ordered some sausage fritters in a chip shop and I refused to sit with them. "don’t be a twat" one of them said, "come and sit with us".
-It made sense - I was being a twat - so I climbed down permanently from that particular (vegatable fat) soap box and went and joined them - I ate chips and beans, they ate sausage fritters.
+When I was 16 – 17 years old I was fairly opinionated about it, and I remember once in particular getting in a strop when some previously veggie mates ordered some sausage fritters in a chip shop and I refused to sit with them. “don’t be an idiot” one of them said, “come and sit with us”.
+It made sense – I was being an idiot – so I climbed down permanently from that particular (vegatable fat) soap box and went and joined them – I ate chips and beans, they ate sausage fritters.

 So why did I become vegetarian then? loads of reasons all of them except religion probably.
-I think my main gripe at the time (16 years ago) was factory farming, but that situation has improved considerably since then.
+I think my main gripe at the time (16 years ago) was factory farming, but the options for non-factory farmed animal products have improved considerably since then.
 I think that smiths bloke with the quiff and the daffodills that I used to listen to on a daily basis influenced me too and mike vallely.
-I was also under the impression it made me more popular with hippy chicks ;-)
+I was also under the impression it made me more popular with hippy chicks 😉

 I have no intention of starting to eat meat again unless I move abroad to a non-veggie friendly country where being veggie means eating mushroom omellette and chips every time you go to a restaurant, so until that happens I guess I will have to go through "why am I veggie" pre-dinner routine a few more times.